Genetics of Adaptation in Monkeyflowers

 Plant and Microbial Biology

-A major focus of our lab is identifying how genetic and phenotypic variation that has evolved among plant populations adapts plants to their local climates and habitats.
+A major focus of our lab is identifying how genetic and phenotypic variation that has evolved among plant populations adapts plants to their local climates.
 Understanding how these adaptations to climate variation across space have evolved will help us understand mechanisms by which plants can evolve to cope with a changing climate over time and thus know what subsets of natural variation are most important to conservation efforts.
-We are studying the genetics of local adaptation in two monkeyflower species, Mimulus guttatus and Mimulus laciniatus.
+We are studying the genetics of local adaptation in the common monkeyflower, Mimulus guttatus.
+In our work, we investigate not only how populations have evolved in response to long term climate trends but also how recent extreme drought events have caused evolutionary change, and one large experiment planned for this term is particularly aimed at answering this latter question.

 Role: The undergraduate researchers will grow, care for, and cross monkeyflowers as part of our efforts to scoring of germination, flowering, leaf shape, and other traits of plants under controlled conditions or in the greenhouse.
 Some of this work will be remote, as some traits can be scored from collected images.
 They will collect tissue for DNA or RNA extraction and may also be involved with some combination of DNA isolation and genotyping.
 The student is encouraged to join weekly Blackman lab group meetings as well.